| Nail Çakırhan and

 will in the future encourage the construction of buildings more in harmony with

+the environment.
 Building in timber is also much cheaper than

 concrete, contrary to certain prevailing misconceptions.
 Although more timber is